khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

      only answer I could get was this: “I am a free man,” he said, “I am nobody's slave.”

-    I replied “Most people that one meets share this same quality with you.
+    I replied, “Most people that one meets share this same quality with you.
     Like you, they are free men, except for a certain number of slaves who are more generous than you and who give orders to you and to many other free men.”
 I could not get anything else out of him.